clintec/Pool-The-Rainbow/README.md

 As the shooter, the player should look for easy opportunities for an automatic win.
 In the following image, notice how the #8 & #9 balls are next to each other and in line with the cue ball for a shot in the corner pocket.
   ![](shooter-quickwin-1.jpg)

 If the shooter is able to close the table by sinking the #9 ball while also sinking the #8 ball on the same shot, it will result in an automatic win for the shooter.
-If the shooter takes this strink but only sinks the #8 ball it will result in a loss for the shooter.
+If the shooter takes this strike but only sinks the #8 ball it will result in a loss for the shooter.
   ![](shooter-quickwin-2.jpg)

 ## Contenter Out-of-Order Ball